githubteacher/hollenberry-caption-this-lab/README.md

 # GitHub for Developers

-- Class Date: THIS-DATE
+- Class Date: May 8 - May 9, 2019
-- Facilitator: @TEACHER-HANDLE
+- Facilitator: @hollenberry

 ## Talk to Us!!

-If you have a question, or need assistance during class, **please create an issue and mention @TEACHER-HANDLE**.
+If you have a question, or need assistance during class, **please create an issue and mention @hollenberry**.

-## Give Us Feedback

-Please take a moment to complete the class survey at: SURVEY-LINK.

 ## Scripts for Adding Files